Haiwei1027/NullPointer/NullPointer/Minigames/Ghost Keylogger.md

 like "John, Middle Aged, Likes Football"

-and so then when you're typing in all the passwords one after the one there's an oppourtunity to focus on ones about football for example
+and so then when you're typing in all the passwords one after the one there's an opportunity to focus on ones about football for example

 ## Mechanics